 Advisers and students, please use these tips as you plan your first chapter events, and as your FBLA begins to grow over the school year.
 I included these tips in my last regional post, though they are still relevant.

 #1 – Induction Ceremony

-Induction Ceremony’s are a great way to get your members excited for a year in NC FBLA!
-Generally, they are held after the dues for new members have been paid, and before the NFLC and RCEC!
+Induction Ceremonies are a great way to get your members excited for a year in NC FBLA!
+Generally, they are held after the dues for new members have been paid and before the NFLC and RCEC!
 The best time I have found to hold them is around October.
-Members can be active in the chapter before they are inducted, but the induction is a great formal way to welcome them to into an amazing organization, and to have your members displayed to the public, introduced to each-other, and to jump into NC FBLA!
+Members can be active in the chapter before they are inducted, but the induction is a great formal way to welcome them to into an amazing organization, and to have your members inducted in a public setting, introduced to each-other, and to jump into NC FBLA!